Eight Limbs of Yoga Find A Yoga Practice Right For You

 Yin Yoga

 The practice of Yin Yoga focuses on holding postures for long periods.
-Sometimes they also use a heated room.
-The purpose of this slower pace is to increase circulation and improve flexibility.
-You spend upwards of 4 minutes in a pose to get the maximum benefit.
+Sometimes, they also use a heated room.
+This slower pace increases circulation and improves flexibility.
+To get the maximum benefit, you spend upwards of 4 minutes in a pose.

 In Conclusion